Pastoral Leadership Minor

 Outcomes: Students clarify and articulate a theory of ministry and method of ministry from which to operate.
 The heart of the course is development of self-confidence ministerial capacities as a professional

-[Offered every semester, at the Water Tower Campus as a once-a-week class.
-Encourage students to take the face-to-face version of the course.]
+This course is offered every semester, at the Water Tower Campus as a once-a-week class.
+We encourage students to take the face-to-face version of the course.

 (2) THEO 348/IPS 580, Supervised Ministry/Contextual Education (WTC)